#Writephoto Round-Up – Ben

 Welcome to the weekly #writephoto prompt!

-Covered in stars
+Covered in vines

 The regulars already know this bit, but for those that don’t: